Sweatpants (Childish Gambino song): Music video

 The music video for "Sweatpants" was released on YouTube on April 14, 2014, featuring over 160 million views since its release.
 The video was produced by Jason Colon with Danielle Hinde as the executive producer.
-It's primary director was Hiro Murai; and it's director of photography was Larkin Seiple.
+Its primary director was Hiro Murai; and its director of photography was Larkin Seiple.
 The video concludes with a dream sequence for "Urn."
 Glover responded unfavorably to the method of its release, denouncing Glassnote Records on his Twitter page later that day.

 The video is seen as a part of a larger screenplay for the Because the Internet album and video series, where Gambino's character is known as "The Boy."
 The video features The Boy in a diner beginning at a dinner table with his friends; and everytime The Boy leaves and returns to the diner, more of the patrons and employees share his face.
 The video is filmed to create the illusion of the video having only one visual take.
 The Dissect Podcast stated that the music video is much in reference to the screenplay, where "this conversation strikes The Boy with a sense of deja vu.
 He can’t help but see the repetitive nature of their conversation and actions."
 The repetitive and continual cycle of the music video follows the style of the song's lyricism, where there are mentions of Charlie Sheen and then his replacement actor Ashton Kutcher; so that "nearly every aspect of the first verse gets one-upped in the second."

-In an article for Vice by Trey Smith, he states about Gambino in the video "he also begins to see himself in others, losing his mind trying to find someone he can relate to."
+In an article for Vice by Trey Smith, he states about Gambino in the video, "He also begins to see himself in others, losing his mind trying to find someone he can relate to."